datou-tech/datou-k8s/README.md

     kubernetes   ClusterIP   10.96.0.1    <none>        443/TCP   13d
 ```

+Run a describe command on the service to get a sense of how it listens to traffic and forwards to endpoints inside the cluster. `kubectl describe kubernetes`.

 #### ConfigMaps

 A resource that allows you to store key-value pairs to inject environment variables to your pods.
 NOTE: you should not put sensitive information like passwords or api keys here.
 See the next section on Secrets.